-For example, a delay pedal could have controls for its wet/dry mix; feedback/repeats and delay time.
-A tremolo pedal, on the other hand, will generally have controls for the depth of its amplitude variation and the speed at which it varies.
+For example, a delay pedal could have controls for its wet/dry mix, feedback/repeats and delay time.
+On the other hand, a tremolo pedal will generally have controls for the depth of its amplitude variation and the speed at which it varies.

 Many pedals have multiple methods of obtaining the power necessary to drive their circuit.

-Most pedals will plug directly to a wall outlet via a power adapter.
+Most pedals will plug directly into a wall outlet via a power adapter.
 These adapters are often 9V but can be more or less depending on the pedal.

 Remember in our section on true and buffered bypass?
-Pedals, when plugged in, are never truly “off” but are rather set to bypass the signal when diengaged.
+Pedals, when plugged in, are never truly “off” but are rather set to bypass the signal when disengaged.
 This requires power.

-So, when using batteries, unplug the pedals (particualarly the input) when you’re done using them to conserve battery.
+So, when using batteries, unplug the pedals (particularly the input) when you're done using them to conserve battery.

-In my opinion, it’s best to get a dedicated power supply with isolated power outputs for your pedal needs.
+In my opinion, it's best to get a dedicated power supply with isolated power outputs for your pedal needs.
 That way, we can remove the batteries (to avoid leakage) and keep the pedals plugged in between use.
-This is a game-changer once you amass a decent pedal collection and use the pedals on your board regularly.
+This is a game-changer once you amass a decent pedal collection and regularly use the pedals on your board.

 A Note On Signal Flow

-Let’s begin this section by remembering what what said in the inputs and outputs section: all pedals have at least one input and one output.
+Let's begin this section by remembering what was written in the inputs and outputs section: all pedals have at least one input and one output.